 Let's face it: A lot of people just don't identify with their sun sign, even though it's the sign that most of us read our horoscope for.
-Sure, some people may grow to fit more snugly into their sun sign's mold, but this single planetary placement was never meant to encapsulate someone's entire personality.
+Sure, some people may grow to fit more snugly into their sun sign's mould, but this single planetary placement was never meant to encapsulate someone's entire personality.
 To see your whole self reflected in the stars, you need to have your birth chart drawn up and read.

 As we've discussed previously, your birth chart reveals where the sun, moon, and all of the planets were on the Wheel of the Zodiac the moment you were born.
 Each of these placements has some bearing on your personality, but your moon sign illuminates a foundational part of yourself — your feelings, emotional needs, and modes of self-expression — one that you might identify with more than your sun sign.
 And, according to one astrological theory, that preference may be visible with just a glance at your chart.